shopware/docs/products/digital-sales-rooms/app-deployment/cloudflare.md

 ## Prerequisites

 * Register a Cloudflare account.
-* Clone the frontend source code and push to your Github repository.
+* Clone the frontend source code and push to your GitHub repository.
   * Download the plugin zip.
 After extracting, you can find it inside `/templates/dsr-frontends`.

 ## Deploy from local machine